MusicDin/kubitect/docs/user-guide/configuration/addons.md

 :material-tag-arrow-up-outline: [v2.1.0][tag 2.1.0]

-Kubespray offers many useful configurable addons, such as the [Ingress-NGINX controller](https://kubernetes.github.io/ingress-nginx/), [MetalLB](https://metallb.io/), and so on.
+Kubespray provides a variety of configurable addons to enhance the functionality of Kubernetes.
+Some popular addons include the [Ingress-NGINX controller](https://kubernetes.github.io/ingress-nginx/) and [MetalLB](https://metallb.io/).

-Kubespray addons can be configured in Kubitect under the `addons.kubespray` property.
+Kubespray addons can be configured under the `addons.kubespray` property.
-The configuration of Kubespray addons is exactly the same as the default configuration of Kubespray addons, since Kubitect simply copies the provided configuration into Kubespray's group variables when the cluster is created.
+It's important to note that the Kubespray addons are configured in the same as they would be for Kubespray itself, as Kubitect copies the provided configuration into Kubespray's group variables during cluster creation.

-All available Kubespray addons can be found in the [Kubespray addons sample](https://github.com/kubernetes-sigs/kubespray/blob/master/inventory/sample/group_vars/k8s_cluster/addons.yml), while most of them are documented in the [official Kubespray documentation](https://kubespray.io/).
+The full range of available addons can be explored in the [Kubespray addons sample](https://github.com/kubernetes-sigs/kubespray/blob/master/inventory/sample/group_vars/k8s_cluster/addons.yml), which is available on GitHub.
+Most addons are also documented in the [official Kubespray documentation](https://kubespray.io/).

 ```yaml
 addons: